jgstew/validate_plist_xml/README.md

 # validate_plist_xml
 This python module will validate Apple XML Plist files.

 This is pure python and runs on any operating system, [tested on](https://github.com/jgstew/validate_plist_xml/blob/main/.github/workflows/tests.yaml) Windows, Mac, and Linux.
+Works in both Python2 and Python3.

 By default configured to check files with the following extensions: `('.recipe', '.plist', '.profile')`